-Except as otherwise provided in the Plan (including with respect to Asbestos Personal Injury Claims), Distributions to be made on the Effective Date to holders of Claims that are Allowed Claims as of the Effective Date shall be deemed made on the Effective Date if made on the Effective Date or as promptly thereafter as practicable, but in any event no later than: (1) 60 days after the Effective Date or (2) such later date when the applicable conditions of Section V.B of the Plan (regarding cure payments for Executory Contracts and Unexpired Leases being assumed), Section VI.D.2.a of the Plan (regarding undeliverable Distributions), Section VI.G.4 of the Plan (regarding compliance with Tax requirements) or Section VI.H of the Plan (regarding surrender of canceled instruments or securities) are satisfied.
+Except as otherwise provided in the Plan (including with respect to Asbestos Personal Injury Claims), Distributions to be made on the Effective Date to holders of Claims that are Allowed Claims as of the Effective Date shall be deemed made on the Effective Date if made on the Effective Date or as promptly thereafter as practicable, but in any event no later than: (1) sixty:60 days after the Effective Date or (2) such later date when the applicable conditions of Section V.B of the Plan (regarding cure payments for Executory Contracts and Unexpired Leases being assumed), Section VI.D.2.a of the Plan (regarding undeliverable Distributions), Section VI.G.4 of the Plan (regarding compliance with Tax requirements) or Section VI.H of the Plan (regarding surrender of canceled instruments or securities) are satisfied.
 Distributions on account of Claims that become Allowed Claims after the Effective Date shall be made pursuant to Section VI.G.3 of the Plan.
-Any Claim that is disallowed by order of the Bankruptcy Court (or the District Court) prior to the Effective Date shall be deemed expunged (to the extent not already expunged) as of the Effective Date without the necessity for further Bankruptcy Court approval and the holder of any such Claim shall not be entitled to any Distributions under the Plan.